 Your choice of subdirectories or subdomains doesn't directly impact your website's ranking.
 However, if your goal is to enhance the ranking of your main website, using a subdirectory structure can definitely be beneficial.
 This is because content in subdirectories shares the authority of your main website, while content located in a subdomain does not.

-However, be aware that if your subdomains target the same keywords as your main website (or vice versa), your website content might end up competing against each other on the SERPs!
+However, be aware that if you choose the subdomain structure and it targets the same keywords as your main website (or vice versa), your website content might end up competing against each other on the SERPs!
 To prevent this from happening, optimize your subdomains for different keyword searches from each other.

 For example, consider translating your keywords if your subdomains contain different language versions of your main website’s pages.
 For more guidance, check out our video demonstrating how to do this in 4 easy steps: